lammps/lammps/doc/src/fix_bond_create.rst

        *aconstrain* value = amin amax
-         amin = minimal angle at which new bonds can be created amax = maximal angle at which new bonds can be created
+         amin = minimal angle at which new bonds can be created amax = maximal angle at which new bonds can be created *mincutoff* value = Rmax
+         Rmax = bonds separated by more than Rmax can bond

 Examples
 """"""""